RadhikaUpl/Online-Quiz-Application/README.md

 # 🎯 QuizMaster

 **QuizMaster** is a full-stack web-based quiz application designed to provide a seamless and engaging quiz experience.
-It supports multiple quiz categories, tracks user performance, and includes an admin dashboard for managing quizzes.
+It supports multiple quiz categories, tracks top 5 user performance and ready notes for download and also payment integration(stripe payment integration in test mode).

 ---